 Qualified individuals will select finalists in each age group, which will then be posted on the contest website, the contest YouTube profile, and the Foundation’s Facebook fan page.
-Voting will be open to the public within the first week of August 2017 and will remain open for two weeks to determine one winner in each of the age groups.
+Voting will be open to the public within the first week of August 2018 and will remain open for two weeks to determine one winner in each category.
 There will be a limit of one vote per person or email address.
+Voting is done by the public and members of the IPO Education Foundation Board of Directors.
 In the event of a tie in the online voting, the tied videos will be judged by qualified individuals.
-Members of the Board of Directors of IPO Education Foundation will also select one winner in the two lower age categories.
-The winner of the 19 and over category will be selected by public voting.
-Winners will be individually notified by email no later than August 31, 2017.
-The Foundation will publicly announce the winners of the contest no later than October 1, 2017.
+Winners will be individually notified by email no later than August 31, 2018.
+The Foundation will publicly announce the winners of the contest no later than October 1, 2018.

-Winners in the 13-15 years-old age group will each receive a $5,000 cash prize.
-Winners in the 16-18 years-old age group will each receive a $5,000 scholarship, payable in the form of a check to an accredited college (public, private, junior college, or community college), university, or trade school at which the winner is enrolled.
+The winner in the 13-15 years-old age group will receive a $3,000 cash prize.
+The winner in the 16-18 years-old age group will receive a $7,500 scholarship, payable in the form of a check to an accredited college (public, private, junior college, or community college), university, or trade school at which the winner is enrolled.
 Should the winner not yet be enrolled in any school at the time of prize notification, the scholarship will be available for up to two years from date of the prize notification and if not used after such time, the award will be forfeited.
 Scholarship payment will be applied to tuition and any remaining balance can be used for other valid school charges.
 In the event a winner leaves a school and is entitled to a cash refund for all or any part of the scholarship payment, at sole discretion of IPO Education Foundation, refund payment shall be made to IPO Education Foundation or to an eligible school to which the winner has transferred.
-The winner in the 19 and over category will receive a $5,000 cash prize.
-If a winner in the 13-15 years-old and/or 16-18 years-old age group includes on his/her submission form the name of a teacher who referred him/her to the video contest, that teacher will be awarded a $1,500 cash prize, for their classroom, as recognition for encouraging IP education.
+The winner in the 19 and over category will receive a $7,500 cash prize, and the winner of the Facebook vote will receive a $2,000 cash prize.
+The winner in the Donate to Charity category will receive a cash prize in a check payable to a 501(c)3 charitable nonprofit organization.

 Winners may also be required to participate in the Foundation Awards Dinner, where their videos could be shown.
 If a winner is under the legal age of eighteen, their travel guest must be their parent or legal guardian.
 All parents or legal guardians accompanying a minor must complete and sign a Liability Release prior to issuance of travel documents.
 Winners of the legal age of eighteen traveling with a companion under the age of eighteen must provide a Liability Release for their accompanying minor.
 The Liability Release must be ratified and signed by accompanying minor’s parent or legal guardian.
 Should the aforementioned trips not be awarded, winners shall not be entitled to any cash or other compensation in lieu thereof.